co-analysis/govuk-hugo-demo/content/_index.md

 You can provide a product name using `product: Product Name` which will provide the product name in the header.
 If a product name is not provided the `title` specified at the top of the `config.yaml` file will be used.

 To add a GOV.UK style "phase" banner set `phase: alpha` or `phase: beta` in the params.
 You must also provide a feedback URL using `feedbackurl: https://your.site/feedback`.

+You can add a "built by" reference by setting `builtby: Your Team`.
+You must also provide a URL to your team or organisation's main website using `builtbyurl: https://your.org/`